sheardd/mvinstallationreadme/installationreadme-client.md

 When you have finished making changes, exit with Ctrl + X, then hit 'y' to save changes, and return to overwrite the existing file.

-Now run the following commands, replacing <URL> with the complete URL of your website's repository, and <REPO> as before:

-'cd /vagrant/hgv_data/sites/'
+Now sign out of the virtual machine with Ctrl + D, and enter the command 'vagrant provision' for the changes to take effect.
+Note that if you wish to make any changes to your <REPO>.yml file later, such as changing the URLs or
+<REPO>, you will need to update /etc/hosts and run 'vagrant provision' again
+to register the changes.

+You should now be able to visit your URLs in the browser and see a generic WordPress site.
+To swap this for your site, enter the following:

+   `rm -r /vagrant/hgv_data/sites/<REPO>`
+   `cd /vagrant/hgv_data/sites/`
-'git clone <URL> <REPO>'
+   `git clone <URL> <REPO>`

 Again, <REPO> must match the previously used repository name.
+Replace <URL>
+with the URl for your website repository.

 You may be asked for a username and password.
 If you do not have an account with the repository hosting service, a login to use should have been provided